mslapek/datachat/README.md

 It allows you to explore your data in a form of chat.

-DataChat is a web application built with Spring WebFlux and React + Redux.
+DataChat is a web application built with Rust + Tokio axum and React + Redux.

 ## How to run